 1. Type 2 diabetes - A chronic condition that alters the way the body processes blood, sugar, or glucose.

-2. Some forms of cancer - Including breast, pancreas, colon, rectum, esophagus, and endometrium.
+2. Some forms of cancer - Breast, pancreas, colon, rectum, esophagus, and endometrium.

 3. Osteoarthritis - The excess weight puts even more strain on your joints causing your cartilage to degenerate

 4. Sleep Apnea - When your breathing cycle alters while you sleep causing you to take prolonged shallow breathes